Dhirajzen/APB-UVM/README.md

 # APB-UVM
-This repository contains the design of APB protocol and UVM testbench for veriication.
+This repository contains the design of APB protocol and UVM testbench for verification.